Strike averted at West Coast hospitals - KESQ

 Unions and management at Kaiser Permanente have reached a tentative agreement that avoids a strike that was to start Monday at 14 West Coast hospitals and hundreds of more clinics and medical offices.

 The strike would have been by 32,000 nurses, physician assistants, pharmacists and other health care professionals who are union members.
-But additional strikes had been scheduled to start the following week that could have expanded the number of strikers to nearly 40,000.
+But additional job actions had been scheduled to start the following week that could have expanded the number of strikers to nearly 40,000.

+In addition, a number of unions not involved in these negotiations had planned sympathy strikes that could have taken another 60,000 workers off the job, making it the largest private sector strike in the nation since 2004.

+The union said the deal, which still needs the approval of its rank-and-file members, secures the economic package it sought as well as the hiring and staffing promises it said are needed to improve the quality of life for workers and the health care needs of patients.

 The-CNN-Wire